Register to Vote

 - Your signature.

-- Absentee Ballot Application (pdf)
+- Absentee Ballot Information and Application

 An application form available at the Town Clerk’s office or by downloading the application above.
 You may request an application by calling 978-386-2424 x10.
 You may also make application by letter or note.
 You may apply for an absentee ballot and vote at the Town Clerk’s office up until noon of the day before the election.
 If you vote by mail, make certain the application arrives at your local election office early.
 Remember, the ballot will be mailed to you.
 You may mail or hand-deliver it back to the election office but it must arrive before the close of the polls on election day.